 The project, organised as nine integrating work packages, is designed to deliver step change research involving patient diagnostics and computer-aided design (CAD), biomechanics, material science, and rapid manufacturing.
-Rapid Manufacturing will incorporate Enabling technologies such as CAD tools in order to provide complete geometric design freedom.
+Rapid Manufacturing will incorporate enabling technologies such as CAD tools in order to provide complete geometric design freedom.
 Optimisation for personalised function combined with embedded sensing technology, and evaluation by robust clinical tests will lead to the successful development of new knowledge-based products.

-3.1.2 Work performed and main results
+1.2 Work performed and main results

-The work performed within the first 18 months of the A-FOOTPRINT project has been distributed among six main RTD work packages.
+The work performed within the first 36 months of the A-FOOTPRINT project has been distributed among six main RTD work packages.
 The key objectives for the reporting period can be summarised as:

-- In WP2, 1) to develop a Patient Information System, and 2) to produce highly personalised anatomical and biomechanical datasets. - In WP3 and WP4, 1) to create a scalable kinematic and kinetic model of a normal foot, consisting of all major bones, joint and ligaments and muscles which can be loaded and driven kinematically using plantar pressure data (AnyBody Modelling System, AnyBody Technology), and 2) to develop that model within a multi-body, finite element software package as prerequisites for orthosis modelling and simulations (MADYMO).
+- In WP2, 1) to develop a Patient Information System, and 2) to produce highly personalised anatomical and biomechanical datasets, and 3) to benchmark and select a digital 3D scanning protocol to capture ankle/leg/foot geometry for CAD orthotic design. - In WP3 and WP4, 1) to create a scalable kinematic and kinetic model of a normal foot, consisting of all major bones, joint and ligaments and muscles which can be loaded and driven kinematically using plantar pressure data for normal and pathological conditions (AnyBody Modelling System, AnyBody Technology), and 2) to develop that model within a multi-body, finite element software package as prerequisites for orthosis modelling and simulations (MADYMO).